vyos/vyos-documentation/docs/configuration/interfaces/dummy.rst

-.. hint:: A Dummy interface is always up, thus it could be used for management traffic or as source/destination for and :abbr:`IGP (Interior Gateway Protocol)` like :ref:`bgp` so your internal BGP link is not dependent on physical link states and multiple routes can be chosen to the destination.
+.. hint:: A Dummy interface is always up, thus it could be used for management traffic or as source/destination for and :abbr:`IGP (Interior Gateway Protocol)` like :ref:`routing-bgp` so your internal BGP link is not dependent on physical link states and multiple routes can be chosen to the destination.
 A :ref:`dummy-interface` Interface should always be preferred over a :ref:`loopback-interface` interface.